ess-dmsc/vmm-sdat/README.md

         The time can be calculated with the center-of-mass algorithm (center-of-mass), the uTPC method (utpc) or the center-of-mass squared method (charge2).
 Optional argument (default center-of-mass)

-    -algo:  There are three different algorithms implemented that calulate cluster times: center-of-mass (charge as weight),
+    -algo:  There are four different algorithms implemented that calulate cluster position/times:
-        center-of-mass2 (charge squared as weight),
-        utpc (latest time)
-        An additional algorithm can be chosen in pos_algo and time_algo field in clusters
-        0: No algorithm
-        1: Gaussian fit of position (for cluster sizes >= 3, otherwise COG)
+        1: fit gaussian for position
-        2: COG including only over Threshold hits
+		2: center-of-mass over threshold only
-        3: COG2 including only over Threshold hits
+		3: center-of-mass2 over threshold only
-        4: position and time of largest ADC
+		4: position and time strip with highest ADC
-        5: trigger pattern (NIP box), the trigger pattern is stored as integer in time_algo2 The vmm that is connected to the NIP box has to be defined as plane 2 of the detector.
-The channels of the VMM have to be mapped to the strips in the form channel representing bit 0 = strip 0, bit 1 channel = strip 1 and so on.
-		6: utp with COG of strips with largest time
-        7: utpc with COG2 of strips with largest time

 	-crl: Valid clusters normally have the same amount of charge in both detector planes (ratio of charge plane 0 / charge plane 1 is 100% or 1).
 Depending on the readout, the charge sharing can be different, e.g. in a standard GEM strip readout the total charge is divided 60/40 between plane 0/plane 1.